-The NRB Christian Media Convention is a premier conference for Christian communicators who work in radio, film, television, church media, digital marketing, and the like.
-Throughout the conference, participants hear from industry leaders and develop new skills from keynote speakers, panel discussions, and workshops.
+Throughout this Christian conference, participants hear from industry leaders and develop new skills from keynote speakers, panel discussions, and workshops.
 The NRB Convention is ideal for ministry, organization, and business leaders who want to learn how to engage their audience effectively and connect with others in the industry.
-Below are five tips for attending the NRB Convention in 2022 and best practices for networking while you’re there.
+Keep reading for 18 tips for attending and getting the most out of NRB 2023.

 1. Know Why You’re Attending the NRB Convention

 For most of us, the NRB Convention is an opportunity to connect with ministry and business partners.
 It’s the one time we can meet face-to-face every year to review and strategize about current or new work for the year ahead.
 It’s a time to renew and strengthen relationships.
-For many, it’s also a time to learn new skills from the various seminars at the event, helping to prepare you for all God has for us in the upcoming year and beyond.
+For many, it’s also a time to learn new skills from the various seminars at the event, helping to prepare for all God has in store for the upcoming year and beyond.

-There’s a lot to see, hear, and do at the NRB Convention, from Hospitality Lounge activities to scheduled meetings with ministries to educational sessions and more.
-It’s important to review the event schedule ahead of time to ensure you get the most out of the conference.
+There’s a lot to see, hear, and do at NRB 2023, from Hospitality Lounge activities to scheduled meetings with ministries to educational sessions and more.
+It’s important to review the event schedule ahead of time to ensure you get the most out of the Christian conference.
 You can view the up-to-date schedule here.

 3. Stroll the Exposition Floor and Hospitality Lounge Row

 The NRB Exposition floor features nearly 200 exhibitors and vendors offering various products, services, and opportunities.
 Make sure you carve out a block of time to peruse the floor.
 You can check out the list of exhibitors beforehand and schedule appointments in advance.